BornToBeRoot/NETworkManager/docs/Changelog/next-release.md

 ## What's new?
 - New Icon/Logo for the application [#1362](https://github.com/BornToBeRoot/NETworkManager/pull/1362){:target="_blank"} [#1371](https://github.com/BornToBeRoot/NETworkManager/pull/1371){:target="_blank"}
-- Light theme temporarily removed because it is causing problems and needs to be reworked so that the font is more readable [#1358](https://github.com/BornToBeRoot/NETworkManager/pull/1358){:target="_blank"}
 - PuTTY
   - Custom profile `NETworkManager` will be added to the registry (`HCKU\Software\SimonTatham\PuTTY\Sessions\NETworkManager`) which will set the PuTTY background to the application background [#1358](https://github.com/BornToBeRoot/NETworkManager/pull/1358){:target="_blank"}
   - Add context menu button (right click on the tab) to fix the PuTTY embedded window size [#1366](https://github.com/BornToBeRoot/NETworkManager/pull/1366){:target="_blank"}